pypa/pipenv/docs/index.rst

 ☤ Pipenv Features
 -----------------

+- Enables truly *deterministic builds*, while easily specifying *what you want*.
 - **Automatically generates and checks file hashes for locked dependencies.**
 - Automatically finds your project home, recursively, by looking for a ``Pipfile``.
 - Automatically generates a ``Pipfile``, if one doesn't exist.